-BibMe is an automatic citation creator that supports MLA, APA, Chicago, and Turabian formatting.
+BibMe is an automatic citation creator that supports MLA, APA, and Chicago formatting.
+Other styles are powered by Citation Style Language, which are licensed under a CC-BY-SA license.
 BibMe leverages external databases to quickly fill citation information for you.
 BibMe will then format the citation information and compile a bibliography according to the guidelines of the style manuals.
 If you prefer, you can enter your citation information manually.
 BibMe also features a citation guide that provides students with the style manuals' guidelines for citing references.

 BibMe started in January 2007 as a student project in the Information Systems department of Carnegie Mellon University.
 The website was created through a combination of Ruby on Rails and AJAX, with most of the team developing in Ruby on Rails for the first time!
 BibMe was designed with the goal of taking the hassle out of creating a bibliography.
 We felt that after spending weeks working on an essay or research paper, the last thing a student wants to do is spend countless hours formatting citations.
 We wanted to create a tool that would enable our users to spend more time working on their essays and research papers, and less time worrying about their bibliographies.

 After a semester of development, bibme.org went live in May 2007.
 The website caught the attention of students and educators alike, finding uses in the classroom setting.
 Our final year at school was spent improving and enhancing BibMe.
 Although we have since graduated, we have continued updating BibMe to make it your comprehensive source for all citation services.
 BibMe has come a long way since its inception as an academic project, but we never forget about the students using our service and we are committed to keeping BibMe's core functionality free.

 Reviews and Accolades